codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-unity-app.md

 You can do this as follows:

 1. Open Unity and File > Build Settings.
-2. Make sure iOS is selected in the Platform section.
-3. Make sure iOS is selected and click on the Player Settings button.
+2. Make sure iOS is selected and click on the Player Settings button.
-4. Expand the Other Setting section.
+3. Expand the 'Other Settings' section.
-5. In the Indetification section check the 'Override Default Bundle Identifier' option.
+4. In the 'Identification' section check the 'Override Default Bundle Identifier' option.
-6. Set the Bundle Identifier to match the identifier name you have used in your Apple Developer Program account.
+5. Set the 'Bundle Identifier' to match the identifier name you have used in your Apple Developer Program account.

 ## Configure Android build settings in Unity {#android-build-settings}